 These high-quality nylon plugs from Wovar have an enormous load-bearing capacity.
 You determine the correct drilling depth when placing nylon plugs by adding 1 cm to the length of your plug.
 The correct screw diameter is indicated in the characteristics of the various Wovar nylon plugs.
 Wovar recommends choosing the largest possible screw diameter for a solid subsurface and the smallest possible screw diameter for a hollow base.
 This ensures the strongest anchorage.
 With the Wovar nylon plug, it is best to choose the largest possible diameter.

-In addition to nylon plugs, Wovar also supplies hollow wall plugs, clamping sleeves and frame screws.
+In addition to nylon plugs, Wovar also supplies hollow wall plugs, express nails, and frame screws.
 You can also opt for our expansion bolts for extremely strong anchoring.